fzlee/alipay/README.md

 * alipay.trade.order.settle

 #### 2018-03-16(version 1.7)
-* Do encryption/decryption with `pycryptodomex`，which has not conflict with Pycrypto (many thanks to fakepoet)
+* Do encryption/decryption with `pycryptodomex`，which has no conflict with Pycrypto (many thanks to fakepoet)

 #### 2018-01-23(version 1.6)
 * initialize Alipay instance with key string